 Seated in a palatial interior, Queen Mariana of Spain is in mourning - she wears a white wimple and the black habit of widow's weeds.
-This portrait - one of Mazo's finest works - was painted the year after the death of her husband Philip IV, King of Spain.
-Their son and heir, Charles, was too young to take to the throne, leaving Mariana to rule as regent.
+This portrait - one of Juan Bautista Martínez del Mazo's finest works - was painted the year after the death of her husband Philip IV, King of Spain.
+Their son and heir, Charles, was too young to take to the throne, leaving Mariana to rule as regent until 1677.

 A young Charles appears in the background, accompanied by servants.
-Beyond him stands the gilded 'toy' carriage he used to move around the royal palace.
+He is being offered a drink from a red cup on a tray, and beyond him stands the gilded 'toy' carriage he used to move around the royal palace.
 Charles was a fragile child, and his death in 1700, without an heir, marked the end of Habsburg rule in Spain.
+Behind them is a bronze statue of Luna, Roman goddess of the moon, by the Flemish sculptor Jacques Jonghelinck, which adorned the palace's Octagonal Room at the time (it is now in the Palacio Real, Madrid).
+The group in the background recalls Velázquez's famous painting of 1656, Las Meninas (Museo del Prado, Madrid), in which Charles's older sister, the young princess Margarita Theresa, is attended by maids and dwarves, and watched by her parents.

 Credit: Presented by Rosalind, Countess of Carlisle, 1913